 This compact nature- and wildlife-focused route explores the richest wildlife areas of northern Botswana within the broad vistas of the Linyanti with its wooded deciduous forests and the crystal-clear waterways and fertile green islands of the Okavango Delta.
-Beginning with the thundering waters of the Victoria Falls, we cover these unique wild areas from the air, by vehicle, on foot and in mokoro.
+We cover these unique wild areas from the air, by vehicle, on foot and in mokoro and end our journey at the the thundering waters of the Victoria Falls.